Summer Colour in the Walled Kitchen Garden

 National Collection of apples

 It's not just the stunning colour that attracts people to this special place.
 The Walled Kitchen Garden is home to the National Collection of apples consisting of 72 apple varieties.
-This national collection is one of five collections conserving culinary apples in the country.
+This national collection is one of five collections conserving culinary apples in the country, and can be picked from the ground later in the summer.

 In addition to the National Collection of apples, the Walled Kitchen Garden is also home to the National Collection of rhubarb, consisting of over 130 culinary varieties of rhubarb making it the second largest collection in world.